What is homeowners insurance?

 Must an agent or company tell me what my insurance credit score is?

 Ask your insurance agent or insurance company.
-The Federal Fair Credit Reporting Act (FCRA) requires an insurance company to tell you if they take an adverse action because of your credit information.
+The FCRA requires an insurance company to tell you if they take adverse action because of your credit information.
 FCRA and state law defines adverse action to include denying or canceling coverage, increasing premiums or changing the terms, coverage or amount of coverage in a way that harms the consumer.
 Examples of an adverse action include:

 What can I do if there is incorrect information in my credit report?